ezyinfra/RDS-monitoring-alert-lambda/README.md

-RDS CloudWatch Alert to Slack
+RDS CloudWatch Alerts to Slack

 This AWS Lambda function processes CloudWatch RDS alarms, formats the alert message into a human-readable format, and sends notifications to Slack via a webhook.

 Setup Instructions